 When cooled, the shoelace is cut through the middle of the coated section, leaving half on each side of the cut.

-This single operation creates two aglets: One on the end of the cutoff section of shoelace, another on the start of
+This single operation creates two aglets: One attached to the end of the cutoff section of shoelace, another attached